 Sweet Thorn Information

-Growers in Africa sell the gum as a gum arabic substitute and use the beans as goat and cattle forage.
+Growers in Africa sell the gum as a gum Arabic substitute and use the beans as goat and cattle forage.
 As a legume, the tree can fix nitrogen and improve the soil.
-It is often used to help restore ruined mine land and other
+It is often used to help restore ruined mine land and other degraded soil.
+The leaves, bark, gum, and roots are used in a wide range of traditional remedies.

 Growing Acacia Karroo Trees

-Sweet thorns make attractive specimens, and you can also grow them in containers.
-They look good on patios and decks, but they produce fierce thorns, so plant them where they won’t come in direct contact with people.
+Sweet thorns make attractive specimens and you can also grow them in containers.
+They look good on patios and decks but produce fierce thorns, so plant them where they won’t come in direct contact with people.
 A row of closely planted sweet thorn shrubs makes an impenetrable hedge.
-The trees are useful in helping to control erosion, and they grow well in poor, dry soil.
+The trees are useful in helping to control erosion and they grow well in poor, dry soil.
 Sweet thorns are hardy in U.S. Department of Agriculture plant hardiness zones 9 through 11.

 Sweet Thorn Plant Care

-If you want to grow the plant as a single-stemmed tree, prune it to a single trunk while it is young.
-Other than pruning, the only maintenance a sweet thorn tree needs is cleanup.
-It drops hundreds of 5-inch, brown seed pods in the fall.
+If you want to grow the plant as a single stemmed tree, prune it to a single trunk while it is young.
+Other than pruning, the only maintenance a sweet thorn tree needs is clean-up.
+It drops hundreds of 5 inch (13 cm.) brown seed pods in the fall.